sdiehl/wiwinwlh/tutorial.md

 As there is no ordering after the first chapter I will refer to concepts globally without introducing them first.
 If something doesn't make sense just skip it and move on.
 I strongly encourage you to play around with the source code modules for yourself.
-Haskell cannot be learned from an armchair, only from writing tons of code and interacting with compiler.
-GHC may seem like a cruel instructor at first, but in time most people grow to love it.
+Haskell cannot be learned from an armchair, instead it can only be mastered by writing a ton of code for yourself.
+GHC may initially seem like a cruel instructor, but in time most people grow to see it as their friend.

 GHC
 ---